kiethuynh0904/kiethuynh0904/README.md

 ## Introduction
 - Familiar with Typescript & React 👌
-- I’m interested in everything in the world 👀
+- I’m interested in beautiful things in the world 👀

 ## 🌱 I'm currently working on
 - React Native